jakeread/handbook/index.md

 # Machinery's Design Handbook

 > the book is a tool
+> patterns, circuits, control, reading, theory

 #### Possible Titles